Luca3700/SudokuResolver/README.md

 # SudokuResolver
-Simple app to resolve sudoku using MiniZinc, a free and open-source constraint modeling language
+Simple app to resolve sudoku.
+To solve the problem, it is used MiniZinc, a free and open-source constraint modeling language, and to write the GUI is used PyQt5, a powerful python library to write a graphical interface.